ZeeSpire/zss-afk-site/_posts/2022-04-21-noua-bucatarie-romaneasca.markdown

 I found out about Noua Restaurant through a simple story on Instagram.
 Just a photo, posted without too many words, made me want to know more about this restaurant.

 I went to their website, I visited their Facebook page, I scrolled through their entire Instagram profile, I read some reviews on Google, and I hardly managed to form an opinion about this restaurant.
 I don't know who is behind their marketing, but I think they could do a better job.
 Eventually, a more comprehensive Google review convinced me to visit them.
 I think they should present themselves better on the internet, to say who they are and what they offer.
-And first of all, to update their [website](https://nouarestaurant.ro){:target="_blank"}.
+And first of all, to update their [website](https://nouarestaurant.ro){:target="_blank"}. *Later edit: They updated their website with the menu and prices.*

 The restaurant is located in a house in the old part of Bucharest, with a garden transformed into a terrace when the weather allows it, on Popa Nan Street, no. 7.
 It is advisable to go there with a reservation made and ask for details on the phone in case you have questions about their menu.